codex-agent-mem

 MCP tool approvals

-The generated snippet also marks the read-only retrieval tools as:
+The generated snippet also marks the configured MCP tools as:

 approval_mode = "approve"